Quant-Insight/Qi_API/3.Use_Cases/Readme.md

 ### Description

-This function creates a table comparing how much 2 factors move depending on their standard deviation values.
+This function creates a table showing the % change of an asset due to various combinations of movements in two factors.

 **#Requirements:**